 Jill Irvine, RYT-500, Physiotherapist

 Jill is a local physiotherapist with a passion for yoga.
 She was one of Shibui Yoga’s first graduates from its teacher training program.
 She has since gone on to advanced her skills and incorporate them with her physiotherapy training and other advanced teaching skills to become a Medical Yoga Therapist.
-Jill will be teaching advanced anatomy and applied anatomy in this 300 hour program.
+Jill teaches advanced anatomy and applied anatomy in the 200 and 300 hour program.

 Lauren Roegele, ERYT-500

 Lauren has been passionately involved in Yoga since 2001, and teaching full time since 2005.
 She has owned and operated a yoga studio, lead yoga teacher training courses both as program director and faculty member for the Vancouver school of yoga (2008 – 2016).

 Lauren wears her heart on her sleeve and teaches from a sincere and authentic place.
 She’s committed to walking the talk by getting to her yoga practice everyday and recognizing that the choices she makes on her mat as they make a difference off of it